Whowong/CHH/GitLab/README.md

 ## 7. Branching and policies

+Overview: During this time you have been able to commit directly to the main branch which is not a good best practice.
+Here we will go over how you can lock that down to make your pipelines more stable.

 7.1	Here we are going to protect the branches so you cant check in directly.

 7.2	In your project go to “Settings” then “Repository”